 - flu-like symptoms

 In case of these symptoms, patients should seek medical help immediately.
-If medical attention is received within eight hours of overdose, there is a good chance of recovery.
-Emergency room treatment may include laxatives, poison antidotes, and activated charcoal.
+Treatment may include N-acetylcysteine, an antidote that can treat acetaminophen overdose, although it works best if given within eight to 10 hours of the overdose, according to the Utah Poison Control Center.
+Other emergency room treatment may include laxatives, poison antidotes, and activated charcoal.
 If a large overdose goes untreated, it may lead to liver damage or death within just a few days.

 In August 2013, the FDA issued a safety announcement about three rare, but potentially lethal, skin disorders that are associated with acetaminophen.
 The disorders are Stevens-Johnson syndrome, toxic epidermal necrolysis, and acute generalized exanthematous pustulosis.
 Any patient who has a skin reaction, including a rash or a blister, while taking acetaminophen should immediately stop taking the drug and seek emergency medical attention.